 Concurrent with evaluating the market in relation to the products (or services) that make up the market, the market is commonly also evaluated on its geographic dimensions.
 A defined product market determines the variety of alternative products that competitively constrain the product in question; a defined geographic market determines the geographic range over which that competitive constraint operates.
-If a customer will easily switch to a different location as an alternative potential source for a product, then that alternative location would be said to be in the same geographic market by principles of demand side substitutability.
-An assessment of the geographic market therefore commonly requires analysing how readily consumers will substitute between products located in different geographic locations and whether those different geographic locations will competitively constrain one another.
-Similarly, if the producer will readily switch to supplying the product from an alternative location, then that alternative location would be said to be in the same geographic market because of supply side substitutability.
+If a customer will easily switch to a different location as an alternative potential source for a product, then that alternative location would be said to be in the same geographic market therefore commonly requires analysing how readily consumers will substitute between products located in different geographic locations and whether those different geographic locations will competitively constrain one another.
+Similarly, if the producer will readily switch to supplying the product from an alternative location, then that alternative location would be said to be in the same geographic substitutability.